We Need To Talk About The Birth Plan In A Christmas Prince: The Royal Baby

 Some proponents of natural childbirth methods including Lamaze, orgasmic childbirth, and hypnobirthing (which, like Meghan Markle, Amber expresses an interest in) argue that painless childbirth is possible.
 (To be fair, other champions of these techniques say they can help reduce pain, but may not eliminate it entirely.)
 These schools of thought are, of course, not without their critics.
 Others argue that pain during childbirth has more physical factors than psychological and that, as the Daily Telegraph health writer Kim Thomas put it, “If your baby is positioned awkwardly, no amount of positive thinking is going to stop it being painful.”
 (I know at least a few moms who would agree with that.)

 The Mayo Clinic may put it best.
-In a guide to labor and delivery, Mayo Clinic staff advise, “No two labors are exactly alike — and no two [people] have the same degree of labor pain… Keep in mind that birth isn't a test of endurance.
+In a guide to labour and delivery, Mayo Clinic staff advise, “No two labours are exactly alike — and no two [people] have the same degree of labour pain… Keep in mind that birth isn't a test of endurance.
 You won't have failed if you ask for pain relief.”
 Or stress balls.

 Advertisement